ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Device Enrolment Manager (DEM) – Device Enrolment Manager assigns a single Azure Active Directory account as the owner of the device.
 The end users cannot administer or purchase any apps on the device
 * User Enrolment – User enrolment process requires users set up the iOS device and manually install Company Portal to register the device as Intune enrolled device.
 The device will be marked as a BYOD device

-Table 135 Enrolling iOS Design Decisions for all agencies and implementation types.
+Enrolling iOS Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---